(To estimate your total monthly treatment fee without insurance 60 Buprenorphine tablets can be as low as $78 per month)

 New clients as well as transfers from other Buprenorphine doctors are welcome.

 We think email can be a convenient way to communicate. gmail is encrypted and secure.
-We delete all emails weekly and overwrite free space to maintain confidentiality.
+We delete all emails regularly and overwrite free space to maintain confidentiality.

 Mixing alcohol or sleeping medicines or benzodiazepines with opiates can be dangerous.
 You must not drink alcohol.

 If you are on a benzodiazepine (for example Xanax, Valium, Klonopin, Temazepam, Ativan) or sleep medications (for example Ambien, Lunesta, or Sonata) then these will need to be reduced to what we consider a reasonable level.
 2 mg per day of Klonopin, Xanax, or a generic version, is generally not a problem in healthy compliant adults.
 However we don't encourage it.
 There are people who tolerate and do well with higher doses of benzodiazepines prescribed with opiates.
 It is an example of Berkson's Bias to pass judgment based on just the bad outcomes and not look at all of the dual prescribing in totality.
 This is just my professional opinion and other doctors may differ on their limits.
 I am not passing judgment on someone's prescriptions, since I have seen people do well with higher doses.
 I am just stating our general self-imposed guideline.